michael-e/email_newsletter_manager/readme.md

 ## Concept

+Please take a look at [the big picture](docs/EmailNewsletterManager.pdf).

 The Email Newsletter Manager is another big step in a strategy to make Symphony the best emailing platform of all CMSs/frameworks.
 It builds on top of: